 Why do I care if this metric is red?
 Well, if your dark blue line dips too far below the black line, it’s possible that developers will be sitting around with no work to do.
 If this happens because we can’t get ahold of you to answer questions, we’ll keep charging you for your EduPoint rate, even though we can’t keep moving ahead.
 Obviously you don’t want that.

 What does this show?
 This graph shows how efficiently our team is working.
 The black line shows your EduPoint rate.
 The blue line shows the average of how many EduPoints your dev team is completing each week.

 What does it mean?
 Each week in your replenishment meeting, you’ll sit down (or have a phone call) with your CRM to choose User Stories to pull into your EduPoint Queue.
 Our goal is to get all of these EduPoints through our process in three weeks or less.
 Of course, during these three weeks, we’re still adding more points each week.
-This client is on our Cruise Mode, which means that the client gets to pull in 10 EduPoints each week.
+This client gets to pull in 10 EduPoints each week.
 This graph shows how many EduPoints we are completing each week, compared with the 10 we are planning to complete.
 Sometimes the number completed will be more than the black line and sometimes it will be less.
 But we want the blue line to average right around (or above) the black line.

 What if this metric goes red?
 Well, that indicates that something is making our team work inefficiently.
 It could be that our team just isn’t getting work done like they should.
 Or it could be that they have run into unexpected complexity.
 This happens all the time in development, but usually we are able to make it up.
 At EduSource, our commitment to you is that if we can’t make it up, we’ll have you stop paying for a week while we get caught up.
 This is our motivation to work efficiently.